JarbasHiveMind/HiveMind-community-docs/docs/03_pairing.md

 ## Audio Pairing via GGWave

+> 🚧 This feature is a proof-of-concept / work-in-progress

 Data over sound for HiveMind

-hivemind-core and hivemind-voice-sat have hivemind-ggwave support
+`hivemind-core` and `hivemind-voice-sat` have `hivemind-ggwave` support

 pre-requisites: